Sv443-Network/SvCoreLib/docs.md

 >
 > The parameter `uuidFormat` is explained [here.](#generate-uuid)
 >
-> The parameter `possibleValues` needs to be a string of characters that should be used to generate the UUID.
+> The parameter `possibleValues` needs to be a string array of characters that should be used to generate the UUID.
-> These characters need no separator.
-> Example: `"abc!?"` could produce something similar to this: `"ba!a-c?a!"`.
 > ```ts
-> scl.generateUUID.custom(uuidFormat: string, possibleValues: string): string
+> scl.generateUUID.custom(uuidFormat: string, possibleValues: string[]): string
 > ```
 >
 > <br><details><summary><b>Example Code - click to show</b></summary>